- Category: ABOUT US

 Participation under Section 504 and the ADA is voluntary.
 In order to qualify for reasonable accommodations from Hawthorn University, a student must self-identify and present up-to-date disability verification from an appropriate, qualified professional.
 This will consist of documentation describing the nature of the disability, the functional limitations resulting from the disability, and information specific to the accommodations and/or auxiliary aids needed to promote full participation in the educational program.
 All documentation is regarded with the strictest confidentiality: no information will be shared without permission.
 Accommodations are not automatic and a student must identify that they are entitled to special services with their instructor(s), who will verify this with the President or his/her designee.

-Students may request a one time extension for twenty-one (21) days in any course if circumstances prevent them from completing and submitting their final assignment by the due date.
+Students may request a one time extension for fourteen (14) days in any course (except orientation (O101) if circumstances prevent them from completing and submitting their final assignment by the due date.
 An extension must be requested on or before the actual due date for the course.
 Students who request an extension will be given an Incomplete “I” grade which will be changed to the earned letter grade upon submission of their work.
-If assignments are not received on or before the extension due date, a second extension of twenty-one (21) days may be requested and an extension fee of $75 will apply.
-A maximum of three paid 21 day extensions will be allowed per course.
+If assignments are not received on or before the extension due date, additional extensions of fourteen (14) days may be requested and an extension fee of $60 will apply for each extension.
 If, at the end of the last approved extension students have not completed the course, they will receive the appropriate grade for the number of assignments completed.
-Students who require more time than the total number of extensions allowed (first extension plus three (3) additional extensions) may wish to consider taking a Leave of Absence.
+Students who require more time may wish to consider taking a Leave of Absence.

 An extension is not granted for an individual assignment.
 Students who are unable to submit an individual assignment due to emergencies or unavoidable life factors, must contact their instructor or the director of student management to receive permission for extra time.
 Keeping open lines of communication with an instructor is important and supportive in an online environment.